 What is an orthopedic mattress?
 Simply put, this type of mattress is essential if you tend to suffer from back pain, wake up with aches or struggle to get your body comfortable as you sleep.
 Not only is it the best mattress for providing pain relief but it will also benefit your wellbeing – leading to great sleep every night and you feeling refreshed each morning.

 Here, we'll be taking a closer look at what an orthopedic mattress is and how buying one can improve your sleep.
-If you think this is the type of bed you need, then check out our guide to this year’s Labor Day mattress sales for the biggest discounts on orthopedic mattresses from top brands.

 What is an orthopedic mattress?